setanjan123/wordle-solver/README.md

 # wordle-solver
-Solves the Wordle puzzle on https://www.nytimes.com/games/wordle in seconds
+Chrome Extension that solves the Wordle puzzle on https://www.nytimes.com/games/wordle in seconds